crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 (airflow-data-retention-policy)=
-# Implementing a data retention policy in CrateDB using Apache Airflow
+# Implement a data retention policy in CrateDB using Apache Airflow

 ## What is a Data Retention Policy?